 Cheesy Seafood Enchiladas

-Quick cooking seafood and mildly spicy chilies and salsa make this dish a flavor adventure that my family loves.
-I've made this with chicken instead of fish and it's a huge winner.
-Just increase the saute time to 10-12 minutes. —Trisha Kruse, Eagle, Idaho
+Quick-cooking seafood and mildly spicy chile peppers and salsa make this dish a flavor adventure that my family loves.
+I’ve made it with chicken instead of fish, too.
+Just saute until done. —Trisha Kruse, Eagle, Idaho

 Total TimePrep: 30 min.
 Bake: 20 min.